 Wellness @ Work

 Main Street Gourmet has been the recipient of the first annual “Wellness@Work” Award from the Cleveland Museum of Natural History and its partner, the Cleveland Clinic.
-This award honors companies that have demonstrated and promoted excellence in the workplace wellness and community involvement.
+This award honors companies that have demonstrated and promoted excellence in workplace wellness and community involvement.

 Main Street Gourmet’s own Health and Wellness Committee designed and created programs to encourage employees to live a healthier lifestyle.
-Employee programs include a healthy lunch program; guest speakers on fitness and health related issues; a bicycle program where employees can check out and ride bicycles before, after or during breaks; a weekend hiking club; a lunchtime walking club; an annual health fair that includes individual health assessments; free stop smoking seminars and free employee flu shots.
+Employee programs include a healthy lunch program; guest speakers on fitness and health-related issues; a bicycle program where employees can check out and ride bicycles before, after or during breaks; a weekend hiking club; a lunchtime walking club; an annual health fair that includes individual health assessments; free stop smoking seminars and free employee flu shots.